williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 2. Choose **Add Authorization Server** and supply the requested information.

     * **Name**
-    * **Audience:** URI for the OAuth resource that consumes the access tokens.
+    * **Audience:** URI for the OAuth 2.0 resource server that consumes the access tokens.
 Use an absolute path such as `https://api.example.com/pets`.
       This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for access tokens.
     * **Description**

 When complete, your Authorization Server's **Settings** tab displays the information that you provided and allows you to edit it.
 {% img auth_server2.png alt:"Add Authorization Server" width:"640px" %}

+Once the Authorization Server is created you can also edit the Signing Key Rotation setting.
+You can find out more about Okta's signing keys by reading about [token validation](/authentication-guide/tokens/validating-access-tokens.html#what-to-check-when-validating-an-access-token).

-### Create Access Policies
+## Create Access Policies

-Create access policies and rules for a client or set of clients.
+Access policies are containers for rules.
+Each access policy applies to a particular OAuth 2.0 application, and the rules it contains define different access and refresh token lifetimes depending on the nature of the token request.

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 2. Choose the name of an Authorization Server.